By David Joel Miller.

 Practice being sensitive to sounds and you will see that these small sounds are all around you every day.
 Become mindful of the sounds you live with.

 Hearing exercise two.

 Find a place where you can hear others coming before you can see them.
-At work you may be able to hear footsteps before the person comes into view.
+At work, you may be able to hear footsteps before the person comes into view.

 Pay particular attention to the footsteps coming toward you.
 Are they quick and vigorous or slow and plodding?
-Does this walker make a particular sound by putting more weight on the toes or the heal?
+Does this walker make a particular sound by putting more weight on the toes or the heel?

 When this person comes into sight glance at them and their shoes.
 Over time you will find that you can recognize who is coming down the hall by the rhythm of their footsteps.
-With more practice you may find that you can identify the type of shoe the person is wearing even when you do not know that person.
+With more practice, you may find that you can identify the type of shoe the person is wearing even when you do not know that person.

 Why is recognizing footsteps important or useful?
-By itself it may not be important unless you sell shoes for a living.
+By itself, it may not be important unless you sell shoes for a living.
 But at times recognizing someone from their step may be useful.
 Becoming more aware of sounds can help to improve your memory and your thinking efficiency.

 Repeated efforts to fine tune your hearing by the clock exercise or by attuning to the sound people make when walking will improve your ability to focus on sounds.
 Couple this with our earlier exercise on sitting and being aware of the information from all your senses and you will find that you are becoming more alive, more mentally efficient and that your memory for people and events has improved.

 Want to sign up for my mailing list?